What is a graduated payment mortgage What is a graduated payment mortgage?

 • Negative amortization is a possibility that adds to the principal of the loan.

-• To take advantage of the best advantage of this type of mortgage, your future income must predict precisely.
+• To take advantage of this type of mortgage, your future income must increase.

 Graduate payment mortgages and negative amortization